storj/docs/app/learn/concepts/key-architecture-constructs/page.md

 Bucket names are not client-side encrypted so that they may be rendered in the Satellite user interface.

 Usage is tracked and itemized on invoices at the Bucket level.
-One practical consideration when choosing how to map constructs in your application to constructs on Storj DCS is that large numbers of buckets will increase the size and complexity of your invoices.
+One practical consideration when choosing how to map constructs in your application to constructs on Storj is that large numbers of buckets will increase the size and complexity of your invoices.

 From an access management perspective, there’s really no difference between using a bucket and using a top-level path within a bucket.
 The only differences are that bucket names are unencrypted and appear on invoices while top-level path names are encrypted and billing is aggregated at the bucket level.